The Shepherd of the Hills (novel): Other portrayals

 The novel has been the basis for four films, the first in 1919, and a television movie.
 The best-known version is the 1941 film of the same name starring Harry Carey and John Wayne.

-The Shepherd of the Hills was a popular outdoor drama staged from May to October, from 1960 until what was initially announced as its final performance on October 19, 2013, in Branson, Missouri.
+The Shepherd of the Hills is a popular outdoor drama staged from May to October, from 1960 until what was initially announced as its final performance on October 19, 2013, in Branson, Missouri.
 However, the play was brought back the next year with a reduced performance schedule beginning on May 23, 2014.
 The outdoor play features more than eighty actors, forty horses, and an actual nightly burning of the cabin.

 In July 2017 new owners were announced as Jeff Johnson and Steve Faria purchased the property from the Snadon family and had a press conference to announce their plans to continue the play and turn the 177 acre property into the Shepherd of the Hills Homestead Adventure Park.

 William L. Reese, I, became acquainted with Harold Bell Wright in Pittsburg, Kansas, through the Disciples of Christ.
 While working on Shepherd of the Hills, Wright became disenchanted with his manuscript, opened the door to a potbelly stove, and tossed it into the blaze.
 Reese hastily proceeded to rescue the manuscript.

 The model for Uncle Ike's Post Office was listed on the National Register of Historic Places in 1979 as the Levi Morrill Post Office and Homestead.